Allenton hippopotamus

-The Allenton Hippo is a hippopotamus (Hippopotamus amphibius) skeleton that was found in Allenton, Derby, England, in 1895.
+The Allenton hippopotamus is a hippopotamus (Hippopotamus amphibius) skeleton that was found in Allenton, Derby, England, in 1895.
 The skeleton is exhibited in Derby Museum and Art Gallery and is 3 m in length.
 It is celebrated today in a sculpture near to where the skeleton was discovered.

 History

 The suburb of Derby called Allenton used to be a village 5 km from the city centre.
 A new well at the Crown Inn in the village was dug in March 1895, but work stopped when the diggers discovered first a bad smell and then large and unusual bones.
 Several notable people agreed to fund further investigations and it was agreed that the findings should be shared with the community.
 The hole was extended until it was 4.5 sqm in area although the depth was concealed by water, which rose to within 1.8 m of the surface.
 Pumps were obtained and men were employed to power them in order that the hole could be dug further.
 These proceedings were observed by H.H.
 Bemrose and R.M.
 Deeley who later wrote an account of the digging.
 As agreed by the people who funded it, the bones were given to Derby Museum which had then been open for sixteen years.